 Start by taking your device out of the protective case.
 Those cases are usually made of very resistant, safe-to-wash materials like plastic or TPU/silicone.
 Give it a good rinse using soap or dishwashing liquid in warm water and let it dry.

 The market offers plenty of packs of disposable wipes specifically to properly clean and disinfect smartphone surfaces.
 But you can save some money just by moistening a soft cloth with a prepared mix of 40 percent isopropyl alcohol and 60 percent water.
 Isopropyl alcohol not only disinfects but has also a very quick evaporation time, making it ideal to be used in electrical devices.

 Make sure you don’t let the liquid from the cleaning cloth leak into USB connectors, microphones, or speaker holes.

 How to clean phone screen without causing damage

-Apple and some other manufacturers also recommend using 70 percent isopropyl alcohol wipes or Clorox disinfecting wipe, both to clean the phone screen and other hard, non-porous surfaces of the phone.
+Apple and some other manufacturers also recommend using 70 percent isopropyl alcohol wipes or Clorox disinfecting wipes, both to clean the phone screen and other hard, non-porous surfaces of the phone.

 During this process, it’s important to never allow moisture to get into any openings.
-The image quality will also benefit from how clean phone screen is now.
+The image quality will also benefit from how to clean the phone screen is now.